ucynthy12/akan_names/README.md

 ## Behavior Driven Development(BDD)
    1. *Scenario* 1:
     * Input: No Birthday seclected  .
-    * Output: Alert to select valid Birthday ,
+    * Output: Alert to select valid Birthday .

    3. *Scenario* 2:
     * Input: Birthday and Gender seclected  .
     * Output: Picture that has your Akan name and description of it.

+   3. *Scenario* 3
+    * Input : select cancel to reset application.
+    * Output : resets application.

 ## Credits
  .
 [Font Awesome](https://fontawesome.com/)